LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ### v1.3.0 or lower to v1.4.0 or higher

-If you used Tranquilpeak v1.3.0 or lower, you may be used auto excerpt feature : If there is no tag `<!-- more -->` in your post then, the excerpt is defined by cut the content after 250 characters.
+If you used Tranquilpeak v1.3.0 or lower, you used maybe the  auto excerpt feature  : If there is no tag `<!-- more -->` in your post, so the excerpt is defined by cut the content after 250 characters.
-Auto excerpt feature doesn't exist anymore since Tranquilpeak 1.4.0.
+Auto excerpt feature doesn't exist anymore since Tranquilpeak v1.4.0.
 And now, when there is no tag `<-- more -->` and `<!-- excerpt -->` in your post, the post is not cut and it will be displayed entirely on index page.
-You may be don't want to display entirely all of your old posts and you maybe have a lot of posts.
+Maybe, you don't want to display entirely all of your old posts.
+So If you have a lot of posts to edit and you don't want to do to define the excerpt manually, use our script to automate this task.
-To overcome this, with the migration script, the <!-- excerpt --> tag will be inserted at the end of the line of each posts which don't have an excerpt tag (more and excerpt).
+With the migration script, the `<!-- excerpt -->` tag will be inserted at the end of the line of each posts which don't have an excerpt tag (more and excerpt).

 1. Run `hexo migrate 1.4.0` in your blog directory.
 2. It will ask you :